samapriya/gee_asset_manager_addon/README.md

 ### Asset List
 This tool is designed to either print or output asset lists within folders or collections using earthengine ls tool functions.
 ```
-usage: geeadd lst [-h] --location LOCATION --type TYPE [--items ITEMS]
+usage: geeadd.py lst [-h] --location LOCATION --typ TYP [--items ITEMS]
+                     [--output OUTPUT]

 optional arguments:
   -h, --help           show this help message and exit

+Required named arguments.:
   --location LOCATION  This it the location of your folder/collection
-  --type TYPE          Whether you want the list to be printed or output as
+  --typ TYP            Whether you want the list to be printed or output as
-                       text(print/report)
+                       text[print/report]

+Optional named arguments:
   --items ITEMS        Number of items to list
+  --output OUTPUT      Folder location for report to be exported
 ```

 ### Earth Engine Asset Report
 This tool recursively goes through all your assets(Includes Images, ImageCollection,Table,) and generates a report containing the following fields
 [Type,Asset Type, Path,Number of Assets,size(MB),unit,owner,readers,writers].